ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

    * Looking at the JSON for an object that should be upgraded by checking it's schema_version property.
    * Updating and object and looking in the /var/log/apache2/error.log for stack traces.

-   It is also possible that an upgrade can be clean under a current database but new objects POSTed before release are broken, so it will be checked again during release.
+   A good upgrade would ensure that all objects POSTed before release would not fail validation.
+Nevertheless,it will be a good idea to check that during the release.

 **Specific example from a successful batch upgrade:**